barsnadcat/hslab/README.md

 Result 7, 11, 11, 0, 0, 0, 1, 0, clearly my evaluation function is not what I search for.
 Maybe I should limit to 1 card per turn again.
 Result = 08866200

 Perfect hand with total tempo evaluation seems to be step back.
 Instead play agains random deck and again - use winratio as fitness function.
 Allow playing multiple cards per turn.
-Result = 11,7,4,3,3,2
+Result = 0,11,7,4,3,3,2

 What else can be improved?
 Trading algorithm - you probably should trade equal minions if you are behaind in tempo.
 Muligan algorithm - you probably should keep one 3 if you are going second.

+With fixes to trade algorithm - trade equaly to prevent next turn lethal, and 20000 runs new result is

+0,10,7,6,5,2